27 Signs You're a "Free Spirit"

-We tend to think of free spirits as wild and adventurous individuals whose fascination with the world is only matched by their often-frustrating flakiness.
+We tend to think of a free spirit as a wild and adventurous individual whose fascination with the world is only matched by their often-frustrating flakiness.
 However, true free spirits are a mass of contradictions—extroverts who love their alone time, hopeless romantics who bounce from partner to partner, and people who, by all accounts, generally defy definition.

 You lose track of time easily.

 You might have a watch on your wrist, but you often find that minutes—even hours—pass by at an alarming rate.
 While losing track of time with such frequency might be distressing to others, to you, it just means that you're fully engaging with the task at hand and allowing yourself to get lost in the moment.

 All that time spent staring out the window isn't wasted for you—you're using it to plan your next adventure, considering the philosophical implications of a great book you just read, or are imagining how to achieve some of your long-term goals.
 Better yet, research actually suggests that daydreaming is more productive than many people make it out to be—according to a study conducted at the Georgia Institute of Technology, daydreaming is significantly correlated with having high intelligence.

 You may not find yourself feeling confined when you step into an elevator, but your claustrophobia is still all too real—albeit metaphorical.
 When you stay in one place for too long, or spend too much time in the company of the same people, you get the itch to expand your horizons and discover new people and places.

 Sure, you've had some long-term relationships, lengthy stints in jobs, and apartments you've stayed in for years at a time, but it's just happenstance that things worked out that way.
 Most of the time, signing even a year-long cell phone contract still gives you the chills.